phillipgilligan/python_api_example/README.md

 # python_api_example
-A simple Python API Example using connexion, and swagger.
+A simple Python API Example using flask, connexion, and swagger.